fauu/Kamite/README.md

 commands: {
   # [RELOADABLE]
   player: {
-    # Whether to show extra media player controls (seek -+1 second, seek to the
+    # Show extra media player controls (seek -+1 second, seek to the start of
-    # start of the current subtitle)
+    # the current subtitle)
     showExtra: yes
   }